What Causes CTE?

 or repeated BLOWS TO THE HEAD

 In layman’s terms… the brain floats on its stem in fluid inside your skull.
 When the skull stops suddenly, twists violently, or takes a blow, the floating brain can smack or abrade against the rough inside of the skull.
-At this point researchers believe that the brain tissue can become damaged and a protein called tau can become present.
+At this point researchers believe that the brain tissue can become damaged.
 A person with damaged brain tissue from these sub-concussive hits may think everything is normal because symptoms are often not present with these smaller hits.
-This is the part researchers find troubling because without symptoms the athlete subjects the brain to further hits, thus compounding an already serious problem.
-As time goes on this tau protein spreads and begins to interfere with the proper functioning of the brain.
+This is the part that is troubling because without symptoms the athlete subjects the brain to further hits, thus compounding an already serious problem.
+As time goes on inflammation and disease in the brain begin to interfere with the proper functioning of the brain.
 This is the nightmare known as CTE.

 Other researchers believe that as a child advances in age in the game of American football and other sports the hits become more intense.
 They claim that no matter how developed the neck and body has become, the hits are of car crash proportions and CTE becomes a very real threat.